cyb3run1c0rn/raptor_prompt_framework/WHITEPAPER.md

 >
 > Here is my idea or goal: **I want a fully built automatically generated web platform for predicting cardano progress.
 It should be a simple overview to allow for gaming trades**".

-2. Use the output as the perfect prompt for your requirements.
+2. Use the llm's output as the perfect prompt for delivering your output/requirements.

 ---